Looking for bike friendly cities to add to your bucket list?

 San Francisco is perhaps not among the most bikeable cities if you’re not a lover of steep ascents, though some flatter and more family-friendly routes do exist.
 E-bikes are also popular in San Fran!

 What’s worth venturing beyond the city for, though, is the sheer variety of landscapes you can encounter.
-There’s redwood forests, state parks, rural farmland, lakes and marshes as well as the harbour towns, lagoons and breathtaking beaches you might expect.
+There’s redwood forests, state parks, rural farmland, lakes and marshes as well as the harbor towns, lagoons and breathtaking beaches you might expect.

 Though you can expect a few 14% inclines during a ride, plenty of cafes en route make the prospect far more palatable.
 Marin County is where many San Franciscan cyclists love to go for a spin, and from here you can also access Sonoma County via the local SMART train service.